 Reservation and Evaluation

-The Parental Engagement plan is evaluated at the school level through surveys and the use of allotted funds to support progress in meeting the established four goals.
+The Parental Engagement plan is evaluated on the school level through surveys and the use of allotted funds to support students and their family's needs.
+Virtual Learning meetings, Parental Engagement meetings, parent surveys, and phone calls document the progress towards meeting the district's four goals.
+A minimum of 90% of the 1% of parental involvement funds go to the school with high needs.